arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ![Successful uuu flashing operation](assets/uuu-flashing-success.png)

 This applies to both flashing scenarios.
-If you have the carrier attached and decide to continue using docked with the platform, you will have to reset the DIP switch positions for either `BOOT SEL` or `BT_SEL` and `BOOT` to OFF state.
-Reconnect the board and wait approximately 10 seconds until Blue LED starts blinking, confirming the boot was successful.
+If you have the carrier attached and decide to continue using docked with the platform, you must reset the DIP switch positions for either `BOOT SEL`, `BTSEL`, or `BT_SEL` and `BOOT` to OFF state.
+Reconnect the board and wait approximately 10 seconds until the Blue LED blinks, confirming the boot was successful.

 In case the Portenta X8 was flashed barebone, you will just need to recycle the power and should be ready with the latest OS image.